 ABOUT RASMUSSEN UNIVERSITY:

-Rasmussen University is a regionally accredited private university dedicated to changing lives and the communities it serves through high-demand and flexible educational programs.
+Rasmussen University, a university institutionally accredited by the Higher Learning Commission, (www.hlcommission.org) is dedicated to changing lives and the communities it serves through innovative and flexible educational programs.
 As a pioneer in career-focused education since 1900, the University is defining a new generation of higher education that focuses on competency-based education, technology and transferrable skills.
 Rasmussen offers undergraduate and graduate programs online and in person at 23 campuses around the country.
-The University is designed to lift and support its students every step of the way, from their first credential to their last.
+The University is designed to lift and support its students every step of the way, from each student’s first credential to their last.
 Rasmussen is dedicated to global enrichment, serving the underserved and meeting the evolving needs of diverse students, communities and economies.
 Rasmussen encourages its students, faculty and staff to strive for academic excellence, community enrichment and service to the public good.
 For more information about Rasmussen University, please visit www.rasmussen.edu.